funvill/funvill.github.io/_posts/2009-11-03-convert-hex-string-to-byte-array-bug.md

 ---
-title: Convert HEX string to BYTE array, bug.
+title: "Convert HEX string to BYTE array, bug."
 date: 2009-11-03 10:20:00
+categories:
+- Development
-categories: Development Tips
+- Tips
+slug: convert-hex-string-to-byte-array-bug

 ---

 Find the bug in the following code and win a prize.
 Its obvious once you find it.
 CSharp programmers are asked not to mock c++ in this thread.